8 Eyed Spy

 [with B-People and Human Hands]

-Note: Part of their West coast tour.
+Note: Part of their West coast/California tour.

 Photo: Credit Suzan Carson.
-Taken from Slash Magazine Vol3 No.#2, Feb-1980.
+Scan taken from Slash Magazine Vol3-No.#2, Feb-1980.

 Hollywood 19-Feb-80